 Each year, there are more than 20 million newly-diagnosed cases of sexually transmitted diseases and infections in the United States.
 When left untreated, STDs and STIs can have serious and potentially life-altering consequences.
 Physicians recommend yearly testing at minimum to prevent major health problems including pelvic inflammatory disease, increased HIV chances, infertility, and even brain damage.
 It is especially important to be tested and treated for STDs and STIs if you are currently pregnant or plan to be pregnant in the future.
+Check out these 4 Important Things to Know About STDs/STIs:

 1. Who is at highest risk?